 Is there a take home message in all this?

 Grocery stores in Europe are much easier to navigate with healthier options resulting in a healthier diet.
 There are more real whole fresh foods, with less processed foods, and processed foods that contain fewer ingredients.
 Unfortunately Europe is heading towards our way of eating more than a few years ago versus Americans going towards the European way.

 If both countries embraced the original diet of clean whole non-processed foods with minimal sweets and treats the world would be a healthier place free of many Western disease processes.

 Coming back to America, I will miss the amazing plain organic yogurts and cheeses.
-However, since my favorite food is peanut butter if I lived in Europe I’d have to make my own – a risk I’d gladly take living in a healthier eating environment.
+However, since my favorite food is almond butter if I lived in Europe I’d have to make my own – a risk I’d gladly take living in a healthier eating environment.